Retrofitting Small Multilingual Models for Retrieval: Matching 7B Performance with 300M Parameters

-We also generate synthetic data to mitigate the shortage of multilingual retrieval data, we construct high-quality synthetic datasets.
-Specifically, we sample lengthy (100-1000) Wikipedia articles from mC4\footnote{https://huggingface.co/datasets/allenai/c4}, then genera a question given the Wikipedia documents with GPT-4o-mini.
+To mitigate the lack of multilingual retrieval data, we construct high-quality synthetic datasets.
+Specifically, we sample lengthy (100-1000) Wikipedia articles from mC4~\citep{mt5}\footnote{https://huggingface.co/datasets/allenai/c4}, then genera a question given the Wikipedia documents with GPT-4o-mini.
 The generated question and the sampled article constitute a text pair to the fine-tuning data.
 We generate synthetic data across 20 languages\footnote{Please see Appendix~\ref{appendix:languages} for the full language list.}.
 See the discussion on quality of synthetic data in the Appendix~\ref{dataQuality}.